 Some novels come and throw the literary would upside down.
 Harper Lee and her novel To Kill a Mockingbird did just that in 1960.
-Now, most high school kids have to read the classic novel and rightfully so.
-It is a masterpiece and a novel that should be taught for centuries to come.
+Now, most high school kids have to read the classic novel even as it is banned in many schools.
+Find out why his novel has connected with millions of readers and is still as popular as ever today!

 To Kill a Mockingbird: Summary